Atchafalaya Basin: Hydrogeology

-Degradation of the swamps
+Ecology

 The control of the river's floods, along with those of the Mississippi River, has become a controversial issue in recent decades.
 The US Geological Survey (USGS) reports that Mississippi River delta salt marshes are wetlands degrading at a rate of 29 sqmi/year.
-The Atchafalaya River Deltas are the only locations of land growth along the Louisiana Gulf Coast.
+The Atchafalaya River deltas are the only locations of land growth along the Louisiana Gulf Coast.

-During the early 20th century, the Atchafalaya River Basin was designated as a spillway for floods of the Mississippi River.
+During the early 20th century, the basin was designated as a spillway for floods of the Mississippi River.
 In order to facilitate this emergency plan without flooding adjacent agriculture and towns, protective levees were built dividing the Atchafalaya Basin Floodway from large portions of the historic swamp boundaries.
 A central channel was dredged through some existing channels and in some places through swamp forest.
-At that point the isolated Atchafalaya River Basin was permanently connected to a very large, sediment-rich river.
+At that point the isolated basin was permanently connected to a very large, sediment-rich river.

 From 1850 to 1950 open water decreased from 490 to 290 km2.
 From 1950 to 2005 the amount of open water decreased to 190 km2.
-When the Atchafalaya Basin flow plan was implemented (1950–1974), 30 percent of the total Atchafalaya River flow was designated to be directed off the main channel, 15 percent to the east and 15 percent to the west side.
+When the flow plan was implemented (1950–1974), 30 percent of the total Atchafalaya River flow was designated to be directed off the main channel, 15 percent to the east and 15 percent to the west side.
 As a result of the Atchafalaya River channel bed incision, in the early 21st century the flow distribution is 13 percent of the total flow, with a flow distribution of 7 percent to the east side and 6 percent to the west side as reported by the USGS.
 This decrease in flow across the floodplain, in conjunction with high organic deposition from trees and floating vegetation and high water temperature, has resulted in large areas of low-dissolved oxygen water.
 Where once the water was black (1850), the water became brown (1927).
 Where the water was formerly brown (1927), it is now black (2009).

 During the period of 1960–1980, oil and gas exploration and development in Louisiana increased dramatically.
 Numerous large access canals and pipeline canals were dredged through deep swamp areas, across bayous, and across the Atchafalaya River.
-In some areas of the Basin, there are 2 km or more of access canals to every 1 km of natural bayou.
+In some areas of the basin, there are 2 km or more of access canals to every 1 km of natural bayou.
 These large channels (30-50 m wide by 2-3 m deep) have fundamentally changed the hydrology of the swamps.
 Deep swamp areas that were hydraulically isolated from sediment were connected directly to the river and its sediment and suffered rapid filling.
 The USGS has measured sediment deposition rates of up to 30 cm per year where these channels enter open water, and 4 cm per year on adjacent floodplains.
 In some places natural bayous have filled in due to flow capture by access canals.
 Spoil material from the canals was deposited adjacent to the canals, further impeding the natural flow across the floodplain.